liamhealy/CMPT440LHealy/README.md

 ### This is the repository for my semester project - 'Grepy'

-Project Scope: I will develop a version of the grep utility called grepy.
+Project Scope: I will develop a version of the grep utility called grepy using JavaScript.
 This utility searches files for regular expression pattern matches and produces dot graph file output for the automata used in the matching computation.

 ### Setup